t-0hmura/orca-mlips/TECHNICAL_NOTE.md

 ### AIMNet2

-Requests Hessian from AIMNet2 calculator outputs and reshapes to `(3N, 3N)`.
+Requests the Hessian from AIMNet2 calculator outputs and reshapes to `(3N, 3N)`.

 ## ORCA ExtTool Integration